software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 >
 > The teacher should be able to add questions to a quiz.
 For example, the "The capital cities of Europe" quiz could have a question "What is the capital of Finland?".
 A question has a question text, for example "What is the capital of Finland?" and a difficulty level.
 The difficulty level is either "Easy", "Normal" or "Hard".
 The default difficulty level is "Normal".
 The teacher should not be able to add a question with a blank question text or without a difficulty level.
 >
-> The quiz also has a difficulty level which should be based on the average difficulty level of its questions.
-For example if a quiz has a "Easy" and a "Hard" difficulty level question, the quiz difficulty should be "Normal".
-The quiz difficulty level should be displayed along with other quiz-related information in the quiz list.
->
 > The questions of a quiz should be listed on a separate page.
 Once a question has been added to a quiz, the teacher should be able to edit and delete it.
 >
 > The teacher should be able to add answer options to a question.
 For example, the "What is the capital of Finland?" question could have answer options "Turku", "Helsinki" and "Tampere".
 An answer option has an answer option text, for example "Turku", and a correctness status.
 Answer is either correct or not.
 For example, the "Turku" answer option would not be correct.
 The teacher should not be able to add an answer option with a blank answer option text.
 The answer option should not be correct by default.